pompom-cl/the-big-book-of-small-python-programs/README.md

 # the big book of small python programs
- my version of python programs from the book The Big Book of Small Python Programs
+ my version of python programs from the book [https://inventwithpython.com/bigbookpython/](The Big Book of Small Python Programs)